niloofarmakari/tajrobekon/README.md

 # Tajrobe Kon (Experience Sharing Platform)

-You can share your personal experiences and learn from others.
+Share your personal experiences and learn from others.

 An overview of primary models: